chrisanderson16/ACOM_Transmitter_FPGA_Dev/JANUS/README.md

 ##### CRC
 Cyclic Redundancy Check (CRC) is used to prevent data corruption over a channel.
 For this implementation of JANUS, an 8-bit CRC is used.
 CRC is a method of preforming a mathematical operation (bit-wise division) given a known key to the message to be transmitted.
 This resultant is then appended to the message as check bits.
 This must be done for the JANUS packet, but does not necessarily need to be done for the cargo packet, as this is a non-stop stream of information bits.
 <br>
 For this, CRC-8 should be used.
 This uses a key of *0xD5*.
-This is used to preform the bitwise division on the JANUS packet to obtain the CRC bits to be appended on the end.
+This is used to perform the bitwise division on the JANUS packet to obtain the CRC bits to be appended on the end.
 <br>

 An example of this was created and can be found [here](./CRC_Example.py).
 However, the basic pseudo code will be below.